What is Earth Hour?

 Is Earth Hour an annual event?

 Earth Hour is more than an annual event – it is a movement that culminates in an hour of inspiration across the world held towards the end of March each year.

-What exactly has Earth Hour achieved before launching Earth Hour Blue?
+What has Earth Hour achieved since the movement began?

 - WWF Uganda started the world’s first Earth Hour Forest